Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 2. ``$ cd ~/pmx-agent``
 3. ``$ ./pmx-agent``

+* Learn more about the [Fleet Adapter](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Fleet-Adapter)
+* Learn more about the [Kubernetes Adapter](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Kubernetes-Adapter)

 ## Adding a deployment endpoint to the client
 With you copied token, browse to the Dashboard on the Panamax client and select Remote Deployment Targets: